Ahmet and Mehmet Altan

 September 21, 2016: the court releases Ahmet Altan on probation.
 He is re-arrested on September 23.
 Both brothers have since remained in detention.

 September 10, 2016: Ahmet and Mehmet Altan are arrested in a dawn raid as part of a wave of arrests of thinkers and writers following the failed coup of July 15, 2016.
-Their alleged crime consists of giving subliminal messages to rally coup supporters on a television panel show broadcast the night before the coup attempt.
+They are suspected by the government of President Recep Tayyip Erdogan of providing “subliminal messages suggesting a military coup.”
+The brothers remain in pretrial detention.